dkraczkowski/dom.js/README.md

 Only 3KB compressed and gzipped!

-Some of the topics contain performance test comparison vs jquery.
-I will be adding them as fast as possible.
+Some of the topics contains performance tests (vs jquery).
+I will be adding them as soon as possible.

 API Reference
 =============